 But what are home equity loans?
-How do they work?
 And what do you need to do to get one?

-A home equity loan helps you cash out some of the value of your home, so you can spend the money on renovations and improvements or other expenses.
+“Equity” is a term used to refer to the market value of the interest in your home — that is, the difference between how much you owe on your mortgage and how much your home would be worth if you sold it today.
+A home equity loan helps you cash out some of the portion of your home’s value that’s yours free and clear, so you can spend the money on renovations and improvements or other expenses.
 Let’s take a look at how home equity loans work, and how they can benefit homeowners.

 If your home is worth more than you owe on your mortgage, the difference between what you owe and what your home is worth is known as the equity.
 So, if you owe $250,000 on your mortgage, but your home is worth $375,000, you have $125,000 in equity.
-How do home equity loans work?
-They let you borrow against the equity in your home.
-You may not be able to borrow the entire amount; most banks will let you borrow about 80 percent of the equity value in your home.
+Home equity loans let you borrow against the equity in your home, but you may not be able to borrow the entire amount; most banks will let you borrow about 80 percent of the equity value in your home.

 Benefits of Taking Out a Home Equity Loan